-When you are so much confused about where to start, it’s always safe to go with mid-sized longboards ranging from 32” to 42”.
+When you are so confused about where to start, it’s always safe to go with mid-sized longboards ranging from 32” to 42”.
 Due to their medium size, they are perfect and comfortable to attempt any style of longboarding.
 Longboards in this range are highly recommended for street cruising and widely used by amateurs for regular short trips.

 Choosing a Longer Cruising Deck

 Long cruising decks are quite convenient for covering longer distances smoothly.
 With these boards, you can enjoy relaxed rides on the sidewalks and practice advanced skateboarding styles on flat surfaces.
 Longer cruising decks are perfect for expert riders who can handle the heftiness without losing their balance.
-Keep one thing in mind, these boards can be much heavy!
+Keep one thing in mind, these boards can be very heavy!

 Choosing a Kicktail or No Kicktail